-Domain 2: Responsible Medication Management -This domain aims to optimize medication management by monitoring the pharmacological record for drugs that may be considered inappropriate in older adults due to increased risk of harm.
+Responsible Medication Management is the second domain of the CMS measure that aims to optimize medication management by monitoring medication use that may be potentially inappropriate in older adults due to increased risk of harm.
+The measure requires hospitals to attest to the following:

-The measure requires hospitals to attest to the following: Our hospital reviews medications for the purpose of identifying potentially inappropriate medications (PIMs) for older adults as defined by standard evidence-based guidelines, criteria, or protocols.
-Review should be undertaken upon admission, before major procedures, and/or upon significant changes in clinical status.
+- Review should be undertaken upon admission, before major procedures, and/or upon significant changes in clinical status.
 Once identified, PIMs should be considered for discontinuation and/or dose adjustment as indicated.

 Identify High Risk Psychotropics and Other Medications in Older Adults